aws-samples/amazon-sagemaker-amazon-routing-challenge-sol/README.md

 Once submission is successful, we can open the Amazon SageMaker Processing jobs console to check if a job named `ppm-rollout-2022-xxx` is indeed running.

 ## 9. Check submission file
-It should take less than 60 minutes to complete the processing job.
-Once the job status becomes 'completed', we can check the generated sequences for all routes by running the following command,
+It generally takes less than 60 minutes to complete the processing job on an `ml.m5.4xlarge` instance.
+Once the job status becomes `completed`, we can check the generated sequences for all routes by running the following command.
 ```bash
 aws s3 ls \
  s3://${bucket_name}/data/${s3_data_prefix}/${eval_data_dir}/model_apply_outputs/eval-ppm-rollout